MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Step 3: Standard Tenancy Agreement

-Once the rental offer is received and accepted, proceed with normal tenancy checks: referencing, Right to Rent verification, deposit protection, and signing the tenancy agreement.
+Once the rental offer is received and accepted, proceed with normal tenancy checks: referencing, Right to Rent verification, protecting the deposit in a government-approved scheme, and signing the tenancy agreement.
 The housing officer will usually request a copy of the signed agreement before payments begin.

 Step 4: Payment Arrangement

-Universal Credit is paid monthly to tenants.
+Universal Credit is paid monthly to tenants, though an APA can redirect the rent to you, especially where the tenant is in arrears.
 For Housing Benefit claimants, direct payments to landlords may be available.
-With Universal Credit tenants, an Alternative Payment Arrangement (APA) can be set up to have rent paid directly to the landlord, especially if the tenant is in arrears.
-It's important to work with the local housing team to understand their payment processes.
+Either way, work with the local housing team to understand their payment processes.

 What to Know Before Accepting DSS Tenants